cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 transformed the training materials from GTN into a common format such they can be represented according to the DALIA Interchange Format (DIF) v1.3, the implicit data model expected by TeSS, and in Bioschemas-compliant RDF.

+Both before and during the hackathon, we contributed several other records for ontologies, controlled vocabularies, databases, and schemas to the Semantic Farm.
+Finally, we collated them in a [collection](https://semantic.farm/collection/0000018) such that they can be easily found and shared.